 MOS 4410 is designed to be a challenging and exciting capstone course for students completing their BMOS degree.
 The course integrates much of what has been studied throughout the BMOS degree and applies it to the study of the firm as a whole.
-The approach taken is a combination of readings, case analyses, a group project, and day to day participation.
+Course format